ojukeihpos/CP411Project/README.txt

 open A4.html using the Microsoft Edge browser (the model might take a few seconds to load).

 Keyboard Controls:
-Arrow keys - move the camera (left, right, forward, backwards) R & F - move the camera (up & down)
+Arrow keys (or A, D, W, S) - move the camera (left, right, forward, backwards) R & F - move the camera (up & down)
 Q & E  - switch between planets
 O & P - scale up & down the size of the planets